bkfox/aircox/notes.md

         - cms.script
         - cms.qcombine
     - routes
-        - customized header depending on the list (e.g. thread -> link to thread parent)
         - integrate QCombine
     - admin cms
     - content management -> do we use a markup language?
     - sections:
-        - article list with the focus
         - similar articles (using tags)
         - calendar
+        - article list with the focus
+            -> set html attribute based on values that are public
-    - tags: allow tags_url on all publications
+    - tags: allow tags_url route QCombine

 - website:
     - diffusions: